icann/rst-test-specs/Schema.md

 * `Name`: the name of the suite.
 * `Description`: a description of the suite, in Markdown format.
+* `Test-Cases`: either:
-* `Test-Cases`: an array of Test Case IDs, which must match a key in the `Test-Cases` property of the top-level object.
+	* an array of Test Case IDs, which must match a key in the `Test-Cases` property of the top-level object, or
+	* a string containing a regular expression to match Test Case IDs against.

 # `Test Case` object